What we do?

 What has helped the community?

 Project monitoring reports have identified the importance of having available bilingual resources that are built into project delivery is integral to making an impact within BAME communities.

 Our feedback and evaluation have helped to:

-- create greater understanding of living with dementia and mental health within BAME communities
+- Create a greater understanding of living with dementia and mental health within BAME communities.

 - increased confident in work skills.